 In addition to a hybrid cloud backup, companies should use all-encompassing anti-virus protection to fill the gaps in network security caused by different endpoint devices.
 Simple malware and firewall software don’t pass security requirements and simply aren’t enough for businesses today.
 Lastly, email recipients should be wary of messages with attachments and links from unknown senders.
 Before you click on files or links in a suspect email, send it to your IT support to ensure it won’t cause damage to your data.

 Don’t lose your files to CryptoLocker – prepare for attack!
 Read more on how to protect your business with a hybrid cloud backup and total anti-virus.
-Or, get in touch with SysGen to help save your business from the ransomware in Calgary, Edmonton, Red Deer, and Vancouver.
+Find SysGen’s IT support and managed IT services in Calgary, Edmonton, Red Deer and Vernon.
+Learn more about SysGen’s cloud offering, cybersecurity services and technology consulting.
+Contact us.